White Water Ability Levels and River Classifications

 Advanced: Trips with an advanced designation aren’t meant for beginners.
 These trips are for people in good physical condition who are ready and able to take on demanding conditions, difficult technical and/or big whitewater, and involve a high likelihood of a rescue or raft flip.
 Advanced trips require paddlers to participate in aspects of more difficult rescues that guides cannot perform on their own.

-River Classification is a generalized, subjective label given to certain rivers as a means of coordinating general categories of risk and is typically relevant only to the river itself and not to the abilities of the people running it.
+River Classification is a generalized, subjective label given to certain rivers as a means of coordinating general categories of risk.
+It is typically relevant only to the river itself and not to the abilities of the people running it.
+There are several white water rafting levels.
 Below is the American Whitewater International Scale of River Difficulty (credit: American Whitewater)

 Class I Rapids